 Divorce Law Matters

 Child support can seem simple enough to come up with at first glance, but can be tricky in its application.
-The Law Office of Nicholas Wood, P.S., is a zealous divorce attorney and advocate for its clients and will do everything it can to maximize your chances of success in this critically important area for you.
+The Law Office of Nicholas Wood, P.S., is a zealous divorce lawyer and advocate for its clients and will do everything it can to maximize your chances of success in this critically important area for you.
 Washington law sets out a presumptive child support amount, based upon the income of the parties and the age of the child/children.
 The parents’ percentage of that presumptive amount is what the non-custodial parent will pay as base child support.
 From there, other expenses and credits are allocated between the parents, such as daycare expenses; medical insurance payments; uninsured medical expenses; long distance transportation expenses.
 Believe it or not, these issues can be heavily disputed.
-The Law Office of Nicholas Wood, P.S. can help you evaluate and litigate your divorce issues contact us today.
+The Law Office of Nicholas Wood, P.S. can help you evaluate and litigate your divorce issues Contact us today.